Kelvin123459/Project-1-Data-Structures/README.md

        Set2.java (public) - used by the remaining strategie and implements HashMaps
   ### Package p1MainClasses
    #### Includes:
-       FilesGeneratorMain.java - generates the files to be used in Part 1, with the given number of crimes and companies Part1Main.java - main class to run Part1 of the project.
-Outputs the intersections given by each of the strategies Part2Main.java - main class to run Part2 of the project.
+       FilesGeneratorMain.java (public) - generates the files to be used in Part 1, with the given number of crimes and companies
+       Part1Main.java (public) - main class to run Part1 of the project.
+Outputs the intersections given by each of the strategies
+       Part2Main.java (public) - main class to run Part2 of the project.
 Outputs the execution times of the strategies given certain parameters.
 (See "To Run the program" or head to the in-code implementation of the class for more information)
+  ### Package setIntersectionFinders
+   #### Includes:
+       AbstractIntersectionFinder.java (public abstract) - an abstract class of IntersectionFinder
+  ### Package solutionsAndAidClasses
+   #### Includes:
+       P1P2.java (public) - contains the instersectSets method with the implementation used for P1 and P2 P3.java (public) - contains the instersectSets method with the implementation used for P3 P4.java (public) - contains the instersectSets method with the implementation used for P4 Part2Methodology.java (public) - includes constructor needed to run Part 2 in Part2Main.java with specfied parameters.
+                     Generates data and saves results
+       StrategiesTimeCollection - includes auxiliary methods to aid in the management of time data UnionFinder - countains methods unionWriter and arrayToList.
+The first is implemented by all strategies and returns the corresponding set representing the union